-Research interests: Information and Communication Technologies, Internet and platform governance, social media, media manipulation, content moderation, privacy and surveillance, information control, digital security training, Chinese politics, Canada-China relations, Asian diaspora communities and identity politics.
+Research expertise: Internet and platform governance, social media, media manipulation, content moderation, privacy and surveillance, information control, digital security training, Chinese politics, Canada-China relations, Asian diaspora communities and identity politics.

 Geographical focus: Asia Pacific with a particular interest in China

-Research methods and tools: qualitative analysis, quantitative analysis (STATA, SPSS), social media research (NodeXL, Gephi, ForSight)
+Research methods and tools: Open-source intelligence, qualitative analysis, quantitative analysis (STATA, SPSS), social media research (NodeXL, Gephi, ForSight)

 "From Within: Improving Canadians' Attitudes Towards China" (Co-authored with Karl Yan), Moving Forward: Issues in Canada-China Relations, 2015, 103-110.